nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

         sudo apt-add-repository -y "deb https://artifactory.niis.org/xroad-release-deb $(lsb_release -sc)-current main"

+3. (Optional step) If you want to use remote database server instead of the default locally installed one, you need to pre-create a configuration file containing the database administrator master password.
+This can be done by performing the following steps:

+        sudo mkdir /etc/xroad
+        sudo chown xroad:xroad /etc/xroad
+        sudo chmod 751 /etc/xroad
+        sudo touch /etc/xroad/root.properties
+        sudo chown root:root /etc/xroad/root.properties
+        sudo chmod 600 /etc/xroad/root.properties

+    Edit `/etc/xroad/root.properties` contents.
+See the example below.
+Replace parameter values with your own.

+        postgres.connection.password = 54F46A19E50C11DA8631468CF09BE5DB

-3. Issue the following commands to install the security server packages (use package xroad-securityserver-ee to include configuration specific to Estonia; use package xroad-securityserver-fi to include configuration specific to Finland):
+4. Issue the following commands to install the security server packages (use package xroad-securityserver-ee to include configuration specific to Estonia; use package xroad-securityserver-fi to include configuration specific to Finland):

         sudo apt-get update
         sudo apt-get install xroad-securityserver